GBernal720/Establishment-of-Regis-Healthcare-Informatics-Database-Continued/README.md

 # Conclusion
 Tools used and code created successfully worked as planned with no issues.
 The most important function COPY for the data ingestion worked as expected.
 The Python code also worked as expected.
 It created the tables based off the headers and made the correct choice for each of the column data types in the CSV file.
 It also uploaded the data to their unique tables with no issues.
 Tableau was also able to connect to the database with easy, use the query created, and created the report as needed.
 Overall the project was a success.

-# What’s next?

-### Possible Project Ideas

-* Add this project to Regis servers and add API
-  * API would allow users to upload their CSV files to a directory for python codes to run and create their data tables
-* Add data governance
-  * Data governance would need to added to this database.
-   * If not the database will get extremely messy and ill have a large amount of data stored in it that isn’t being used
-* Update Import_Function.py to use other data formats
-  * Make it so that the funciton can import any file regardless of its format

 # References

 The World's Most Advanced Open Source Relational Database. (n.d.).
 Retrieved June 26, 2019, from https://www.postgresql.org/

-Total Seasonal Rainfall (Precipitation). (n.d.).
-Retrieved June 26, 2019, from http://www.laalmanac.com/weather/we13.php

-Valdez, L. (2018, October 10).
-Effects of rainfall on Culex mosquito population dynamics.
-Retrieved June 26, 2019, from https://arxiv.org/pdf/1703.08915.pdf

 Welcome to Python.org. (n.d.).
 Retrieved June 26, 2019, from https://www.python.org/

-West Nile virus.
-(2018, December 10).
-Retrieved June 26, 2019, from https://www.cdc.gov/westnile/index.html

-West Nile Virus Cases, 2006-present.
-(2019, June 25).
-Retrieved June 26, 2019, from https://healthdata.gov/dataset/west-nile-virus-cases-2006-present

 Youtube Presentation: https://www.youtube.com/watch?v=N-74fgEW76M&feature=youtu.be